getdish/dish/docs/next.md

 ---

-### Generally making the stack a lot easier to work with.

-On a high level:

-#### Reducing complexity

-- reduce services/images:
-  - worker, cron, run-tests: these images have big overlap, combine into one
-  - search => dish-app
-  - make base image lighter ? avoiding deps building in the beginning

-#### Improving access

-- UI for databases: timescale + postgres thats ideally in dish-app/admin

-#### Local development

-- mounting local code folders and hot reloading
-- Ideally should be able to run against some sort of "personal" instance thats in the cloud but you have shell access into

-#### Automate failure and recovery modes better

-- Crawls should detect when failures are happening at a high rate and cancel the rest of the crawl

----

-- importing instagram and other feed data to have more aliveness
 - top dishes <=> map pins + easily moving around cities.
   - then easily filter it down to any cuisine (top right input opposite "Uniquely Good")